-- 2. Ceftazidime 1000 mg IP for weight <50 kg and 1500 mg IP for weight <50 kg. - 3.
+- 2. Ceftazidime 1000 mg IP for weight <50 kg and 1500 mg IP for weight $\geq$ 50 kg. - 3.
 For Cephalosporin Allergy Use - a.
 Tobramycin 0.75 mg/kg/day IP with RKF present. - b.
 Tobramycin 0.6 mg/kg/day IP with no RKF.
 (See Dosing Chart) - i.
 Prolonged aminoglycoside use should be avoided if an alternative agent is available.
-When used, levels should be closely monitored to avoid nephrotoxicity in patients with residual kidney function. - 4.
-If treatment started on a weekend or holiday and patient without emergency kit, discuss with MD levofloxacin for gram negative coverage until NKC pharmacy is available to provide IP medication. - a.
-Levofloxacin dose 500 mg PO first dose then 250mg PO every other day. - 5.
+When used, levels should be closely monitored to avoid nephrotoxicity and ototoxicity in patients with residual kidney function. - 4.
 For vancomycin allergy use Cefazolin. - h.
 Refer to Appendix A to adjust antibiotics based on culture and sensitivities.
 Cefazolin should not be used unless sensitivities known. - i.
-Refer to Appendix B tables for antibiotics.
+Refer to Appendix B tables for antibiotics. - j.

-- j.
 Consider adding Heparin 500 u/L IP to each bag of dialysate per protocol.
 (Always use heparin 1:1000 u/ml.) - k.
 Fungal prophylaxis recommendation: Oral Nystatin 500,000 units 4 times daily while patients are on antibiotics for greater than 7 days.

-Recommended to continue 7 days after antibiotic therapy - I. Notify physician if patient develops diarrhea during antibiotic therapy due to risk of Clostridium Difficile colitis.
+Recommended to continue 7 days after antibiotic therapy

+I. Notify physician if patient develops diarrhea during antibiotic therapy due to risk of Clostridium Difficile colitis.

-6. Treatment Follow-Up
+1. Treatment Follow-Up

 - a.
-Cell count with differential 2 weeks post completion of antibiotics. - b.
+A repeat cell count should be completed 48-72 hours after starting antibiotics to ensure response to therapy - b.
+Cell count with differential 2 weeks post completion of antibiotics. - c.
 If patient is on vancomycin, cell count with differential 19 days post completion of vancomycin.

-7. Retraining and Prevention of Future Infections
+2. Retraining and Prevention of Future Infections

 - a.
 All patients who develop peritonitis must be evaluated in clinic for technique problems and scheduled for retraining and a home visit as needed per nursing evaluation. - b.
 Review of aseptic technique and infection-related education topics is mandatory for all patients who develop peritonitis. - c.
 Staff should ensure that Gentamicin 0.1% cream is being used to prevent exit site infections in all patients.
 If patient has a gentamycin allergy Mupirocin cream may be used. - d.
-Patients with suspected relapsing\ or recurrent\\ peritonitis should be evaluated as per peritonitis standing orders. - \Infection with same organism within 30 days of completion of therapy \\Infection with different organism within 30 days of completion of therapy a.
-To prevent a peritonitis following a break in sterile technique, Cephalexin 500mg PO BID x 3 days is recommended.
+Patients with suspected relapsing\ or recurrent\\ peritonitis should be evaluated as per peritonitis standing orders. - □ \Infection with same organism within 30 days of completion of therapy - □ \\Infection with different organism within 30 days of completion of therapy a.
+To prevent a peritonitis following a wet break in sterile technique, Cephalexin 500mg PO BID x 3 days is recommended.
 Alternative treatment is a single dose of Vancomycin 1 gm IP.
-Each patient must come to PD clinic following a technique break to review aseptic technique and infection-related education topics.
+Each patient must come to PD clinic following a technique break to review aseptic technique and infection-related education topics and transfer set change.
 Retraining and home visit as needed per nursing evaluation.

-8. Technique Break (ICD10 = Z41.8)
+3. Technique Break (ICD10 = Z41.8)